mr-bammby/allowed_fun_chk/README.md

 The script uses `nm -u` to extract undefined symbols from the specified file.
 It takes a list of allowed functions (either from standard input or a file) and identifies any functions in the file that aren't on the allowed list.
 These are the "forbidden" functions.
 The results are displayed on standard output, with an option to save forbidden functions to a file.

 📓 **Please note that some standard functions call other standard functions.
-Functions called inside standard function will also be found by this script.**:
+Functions called inside standard function will also be found by this script.**

 ## Usage